xtuml/mc/doc/notes/8320_packaging_1/8320_packaging_1.dnt.md

 #### 6.2.1 Interfaces

 The following illustrations reference the four core components along with five interfaces.
+These are described below.
+Note that the interface connections on the diagrams represent conceptual flows and not an actual xtUML message passing between the components.

 6.2.1.1 serial